 Narinder leads the Centre, mobilizing the private sector to partner with game changing social interventions, scaling their impact across Canada.
-She formerly sat on the Global Council for Pro Bono and is a BMW Foundation Responsible Leader.
+She is a recipient of Canada’s Top 40 Under 40 award (2019) as well as a BMW Foundation Responsible Leader, and she formerly sat on the Global Council for Pro Bono.

 As a lecturer at the University of Toronto, Narinder co-created the first course in microfinance and impact investing at the University.
 Further, she worked with Ryerson to launch the Professional Master's Diploma in Social Finance, designing and teaching the “Investing for Impact” and "Social Impact Measurement" courses.

 Narinder is the founding Executive Director of Rise Asset Development - a Rotman/CAMH financial initiative.
 Narinder has also has spent multiple years working across West Africa, both as program manager at the Première Agence de Microfinance (PAMF) across Burkina Faso, Mali and Cote d'Ivoire and as a member of the portfolio team with Acumen Fund (West Africa office providing impact investments to social enterprises across Ghana and Nigeria).

 She holds a Master of Business Administration from the Rotman School of Management at University of Toronto, and a Bachelor's degree from the University of Toronto in Electrical Engineering.